Spy In The Wild – Series 2

 In Brazil, Spy Jaguar Cub explores a beautiful gathering of water birds, capybara and caiman and joins Spy Caiman to film a feeding frenzy as its wild counterparts go fishing.
 Ultimately, Spy Cub encounters a real jaguar and gets a privileged view of a rare romantic moment.

 In Costa Rica, Spy Turtle and Spy Vulture gain an insider’s view of the spectacular turtle arribada as thousands jostle for a place on the beach to lay their eggs.
-To help cover the action Spy Vulture lays a clutch of Spy Eggs, while ravenous vultures lay in wait for a hearty meal.
+To help cover the action Spy Turtle lays a clutch of Spy Eggs, while ravenous vultures lay in wait for a hearty meal.

 In Zambia, Spy Hippo takes us into the heart of a hippo pod and is too close for comfort as it films a dramatic fight.
 Spy Dolphin and a host of other Spy Creatures, such as Spy Monkey, Spy Sloth and Spy Macaw, take us into the mysterious world of the Amazon’s flooded forest.
 Here, bizarre pink river dolphins hunt fish among the submerged treetops.